Confused about CPT and OPT? How can you work on the student visa in USA? How can you work after graduating?

 - You can study, do an internship and work for a limited time after graduation on student visa.

-But to work for longer term, you need the highly competitive work visa – referred to as H1B visa.
+But to work for longer term, you cannot keep using the CPT and OPT.
+You need the highly competitive work visa – referred to as H1B visa.

 - To work long term in USA, you NEED H1B visa sponsored by a company.